duleorlovic/tips/index.md

 Ruby
 ===

+* [rescue_from](http://api.rubyonrails.org/classes/ActiveSupport/Rescuable/ClassMethods.html) are searched from bootom to top.
 * number of methods for some object can be large, to search method use grep, for example `request.methods.grep /url/`
 * `self` in ruby is implicitly assumed, but you can use it for class methods or if you have attr_accessor :name, and have name="asd", name= is local variable assignment
 * `p ["a", "b"].map(&:upcase)` is equivalent to `p ["a", "b"].map{|string| string.upcase}`